Layers, pipes and patterns: detailing the concept of data stations as a foundational building block for federated data systems in healthcare

 Outline

-In this paper we take loosely follow an Action Design Research approach [29, 30] to address these design questions.
+With this overarching layered view in mind, we loosely follow an Action Design Research approach [33, 34] to address these design questions.
 Our main contributions are:

-• A harmonized ontology of a data station and data hub, that integrates the PHT architecture [15] and the DSSC Blueprint 2.0
+• A harmonized ontology of a data station and data hub, that integrates the PHT architecture [15, 17] into the European Interoperability Reference Architecture [EIRA] and the DSSC Blueprint 2.0

 • Comparative analysis of existing implementations

-• Synthesis of the above into functional and technical description of a data station in Archimate, thereby focusing on two primary patterns [31]:
+• Synthesis of the above into functional and technical description of a data station in Archimate, thereby focusing on three primary software patterns [35]:

-• the layers pattern for addressing various aspects of interoperability across the stack, extending earlier work by [32] who have introduced five layers of interoperability;
+• the layers pattern for addressing various aspects of interoperability across the stack, including the Legal, Organizational, Semantic and Technical (LOST) framework as defined in EIRA and extending earlier work by [36] who have introduced five layers of interoperability specifically for PHT;

 • A reference implementation of data stations using the trains based on containers as a generic infrastructure for federated learning and federated analysis.